 People still die because the seabed crossing looks so peaceful at low tide.

-A sacred site doesn’t have to be an endpoint or a destination — it can be a long-distance journey, like a pilgrimage to Santiago, all the way to the sacred site of Santiago Cathedral, which houses the relics of St. James (Santiago in Spanish) as well as pieces of what is believed to be the True Cross.
+A sacred site doesn’t have to be an endpoint or a destination — it can be a long-distance journey.
+Like a pilgrimage to Santiago, all the way to the sacred site of Santiago Cathedral.
+This religious site houses the relics of St. James (Santiago in Spanish) as well as pieces of what is believed to be the True Cross.

 Look for the shell on the altar — pilgrims kiss it as a sign of devotion – and gratitude at the end of their grueling journey on foot.

-Some travel to sacred sites is off-limits to women.
+Some travel to religious sacred sites is off-limits to women in Europe

 Don’t try to go to Mount Athos, a Greek Orthodox monastery that sits on a peninsula in Thessaloniki.
 Not only have women been barred from it for nearly a thousand years, but even female domestic animals aren’t allowed.

-And that doesn’t even begin to scratch the surface of churches, basilicas, cathedrals and abbeys that populate every corner of the continent.
+And that doesn’t even begin to scratch the surface of churches, basilicas, cathedrals, abbeys and other sacred sites that populate every corner of the continent.

 Europe also has its share of natural sacred sites.